mhavey/marklogic/uml2es/uml2esTransform/README.md

-This project contains modules used to support UML to Entity Services conversion.
+This folder contains modules used to support UML to Entity Services conversion.

 The examples included in this distribution demonstate how to use this transform.